 In Ne Win's socialist state everyone was equally abused and equally suspicious.
 Nothing changed under Than Shwe.
 If anything the situation got worse.
 While the Burmese were squeezed ever more tightly, the international community, and the UN in particular, were made to look like fools by the junta's shadow plays.

 For so many years it seemed that the junta would never bend or fall.
 When change did come it was unexpected and even somewhat shocking.
 It all seemed too good to be true.
 It was.
 Subsequent events have shown that behind a veil of representative democracy, the military continues to hold the real levers of power.
-No where is this more apparent than Rakhine State in western Burma where an uprising by Rohingya Muslims led to a disproportionate reaction by Burma's military that the elected government seemed unable or unwilling to control or even moderate.
-Using tactics developed over decades, the military forced over 600,000 Rohingya to flee to neighbouring Bangladesh in one of the biggest exercises of "ethnic cleansing" in recent history.
+No where is this more apparent than Rakhine State in western Burma where an uprising by Rohingya Muslims in 2016 led to a disproportionate reaction by Burma's military that the elected government seemed unable or unwilling to control or even moderate.
+Using tactics developed over decades, the military forced about 700,000 Rohingya to flee to neighbouring Bangladesh in one of the biggest exercises of "ethnic cleansing" in recent history.

 The military also seems to have succeeded in coopting previous opponents and critics like Aung San Suu Kyi into its program.
-The one-time democracy icon, who had been compared to Mahatma Gandhi, is now just a likely to be described as an apologist for ethnic cleansing or a handmaiden to genocide.
+The one-time democracy icon, who had been compared to Mahatma Gandhi, is now just as likely to be described as an apologist for ethnic cleansing or a handmaiden to genocide.